 Kameron Leigh Matthews, MD, JD is a board-certified Family Physician.
-She joined the University of Illinois Hospital & Health Sciences System in December 2013 as the Medical Director of Mile Square Health Center, a federally qualified health center with a strong history.
+She joined the University of Illinois Hospital & Health Sciences System in December 2013 as the Chief Medical Officer of Mile Square Health Center, a federally qualified health center with a strong history.
 She is Associate Medical Director with the UI Health Department of Managed Care and is a member of the UIC Cancer Center.
 She previously served as Site Medical Director of the Division Street site of Erie Family Health Center, a federally qualified health center in Chicago that treats an underserved, Latino patient population.
 Prior to that position, she worked for two years as a staff Attending Physician at Cermak Health Services of Cook County, the entity that provides healthcare to the 10,000 detainees of the Cook County Department of Corrections.
 She currently serves patients in the South Shore neighborhood and teaches residents and medical students.